WEKA Architectural Whitepaper

 WEKA utilizes a patented7 distributed data protection coding scheme that increases resiliency as the number of the servers in the cluster scale.
 It delivers the scalability and durability of erasure coding but without the performance penalty.
 Unlike legacy hardware and software RAID and other data protection schemes, WEKA’s rebuild time gets faster and more resilient as the system scales because every server in the cluster participates in the rebuild process.

-WekaFS equally distributes data and metadata across logical buckets that span failure domains (FD).
+WEKA equally distributes data and metadata across logical buckets that span failure domains (FD).
 A failure domain can be a individual storage server, a rack, or even a data center.
-In cloud environments, WekaFS can span availability zones (AZ).
+In cloud environments, WEKA can span availability zones (AZ).